 Scott Antiques Market

-If you want to know where local interior designers go for their favorite finds, it’s Scotts.
+If you want to know where local interior designers go for their favorite finds, it’s Scott Antique Market.
 A monthly massive antique fair 20 minutes outside of town, get ready to spend hours drifting through hundreds of stalls selling everything from antiques, vintage clothing, home furnishings, and jewelry.

 The legendary Hotel Clermont first opened its doors in 1924 and has been famous less for its hotel and more for the swinging bar in the basement, The Claremont Lounge.
-All of that changed this year when the hotel went through a major renovation and is now the most happening place to stay in ATL.
+All of that changed when the hotel went through a major renovation in 2018 and became one of the most happening places to stay in ATL.
 Offering everything from bunk beds to suites, the Claremont is located in the happening Poncey-Highland neighborhood and the Virginia Highlands shopping area is an easy stroll after breakfast.
 Be sure to try their restaurant, Tiny Lous offering simple French fare like steak frites and Hudson Valley Snails.
 The rooftop offers amazing views of Atlanta plus hotdogs and frosé.
 You may not want to leave.

-Built in 1923 by the 31st mayor of Atlanta, The Glenn's building was converted to a hotel in 2006 and is part of Marriot’s Autograph Collection.
-Located in downtown Atlanta next to Centennial Olympic Park and CNN Center there are 93 deluxe rooms, 16 suites, and one penthouse, as well as one helluva rooftop bar.
+Built in 1923 by the 31st mayor of Atlanta, The Glenn's building was converted to a hotel in 2006 and is part of Marriott's Autograph Collection.
+Located in downtown Atlanta next to Centennial Olympic Park and the CNN Center, there are 93 deluxe rooms, 16 suites, and one penthouse, as well as one helluva rooftop bar.